v-sec0/ccna-mdnotes/L2/VLANs and Inter-VLAN Routing.md

 >Typically, devices in different VLANs are configured with different L3 Network addresses.
 >
 >This kept their communication separated and avoids any confusion.

+### 802.1q
+---
+802.1q or dot1Q is a standard developed by the IEEE for frame tagging.

+It allows for the insertion of VLAN information into frames and packets that travel across different devices.

+With 802.1Q a frame sent from a switch to a router will maintain it's VLAN information and allow the destination device to make informed decisions based on upon it's contents.

+Cisco has it's own standard for frame tagging called Inter-Switch Link (ISL).

+>[!warning]
+>Cisco is phasing out support for ISL in favor of 802.1Q due to it's open nature